Phi Ta Khon Festival - When The Dead Come Back To Life

 Source

-Next day, the villagers; all hungover, attend Buddhist sermons in the nearby temples.
+The next day, the villagers, all hungover, attend Buddhist sermons in the nearby temples.

 How to Reach Loei Province?

-Phi Ta Khon or the Ghost Festival, without a doubt, will be one of the most enthralling festivals that you will ever come across.
+Phi Ta Khon, or the Ghost Festival, will be one of the most enthralling festivals you will ever encounter.
 So without further ado, plan that long due trip to Thailand and be part of a never-seen-before commemoration.
 This will also bring about the realization in you that Thailand is much more beyond its beautiful beaches.
-The country brims in culture and heritage, which comes out in the form of unique festivals, such as this one.
+The country brims in culture and heritage, which comes out in unique festivals, such as this one.

 This post was published by Yash Saboo